+44 (0)113 34 33183

 I am a fellow of the Royal Historical Society.

 My longest-established research interest is in radical agrarianism (i.e. ideas about the distribution of landed property and proposals for its redistribution) in eighteenth- and nineteenth-century Britain.
 I continue occasionally to publish in this field but my main interests are now in the labour movement and radical politics generally during the same period.
-I am particularly interested in the formative years of trade unionism, and the Chartist movement.
-Adjunct interests are in the history of environmentalism in Britain, and Teesside and Cleveland local history.
+I am particularly interested in protest movements and parliamentary reform, especially Chartist movement.
+Adjunct interests are in the history of environmentalism in Britain, and Yorkshire local and regional history.

 'Le tournant biographique de l’histoire ouvrière et sociale', Matériaux pour l'histoire de notre temps 104-5 (2012)